jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

 Finally each of the networks have extenders as there is a bit of an awkward shape to the location where these devices are --  there are closed doors at times as well.
 Humans tend to sit in front of couches and not the line of sight of the wifi...

-Pi hole is doing a nice job in speeding up my network by blocking a lot of Ad Networks:
+Pi hole is doing a nice job in speeding up my network by blocking almost 40% of DNS queries, which are Ad Networks:
 ![pi-hole](pi-hole.png)

 ## A word on DNS and DNSmasq